FREQUENTLY ASKED QUESTIONS

 As of December 23, 2020, the offices continue to remain closed to in-person visits, and psychotherapy services are available via video-conferencing and/or by phone.

-Since the start of the pandemic, therapy service hours were extended, credit cards are now accepted, and a tele-psychology agreement form is available for review by new and returning clients.
+the development and use of a tele-psychology agreement form, which is available for review by new and returning clients.

 692 Euclid Avenue